abferguson/Camping-data-logger/README.md

 I've made many camping trips into wilderness areas.
 While an inexpensive plastic thermometer is handy to know the current temperature, more data can be quite helpful.
 It can be used for selection of clothing as well as post-trip curiosity.
 This project is my first attempt at creating a data logger for camping.

 This device uses the ESP32 mainly for its built-in Bluetooth capability.
 This feature allows you to use a cell phone to query the data logger (Bluetooth serial) for saved data.
 The sensors used are the BME280 and BN-880 GPS modules.
 While powered with a lithium polymer batter, inclusion of the TP4056 provides solar recharging.
-An onboard OLED display provides current conditions.
+An onboard OLED or epaper display provides current conditions.

 Firmware development: Arduino IDE